sahelars/ptt/README.md

 ---
 eip: <to be assigned>
 title: Physically Transferrable Token
-description: Interface for linking ownership to physical items and escrow for their exchange
+description: Interface for linking Ethereum accounts to physical items and escrow for their exchange
 author: Sam Larsen (sam@slarsen.io)
 discussions-to: CryptoDevs (Discord)
 status: Idea